greizgh/Phashword/README.md

 You can also toggle Phashword per website using status checkbox in pop-up menu by clicking the Phashword icon in toolbar.
 If you prefer to only enable Phashword on particular websites, then you can change its default status in add-on configuration.

+## Where can I get Phashword?

+Go to [firefox add-on page](https://addons.mozilla.org/fr/firefox/addon/phashword/) and click _Add to firefox_.

+Or you can clone this repository and build the extension using `cfx xpi`.
+See [MDN](https://developer.mozilla.org/en-US/Add-ons/SDK) for more information on firefox add-on SDK.

 ## License

 Phashword is free software and is distributed under the GPLv3 license.
 See COPYING for more information.